 The state of West Bengal has a lot more to offer than Darjeeling, Kolkata and few other popular destinations.
-Going to less crowded locations in West Bengal is a great way to have fun and adventure filled holiday and to explore places that lie off the beaten path.
+Visiting some offbeat places in West Bengal is a great way to have fun and adventure filled holiday and to explore places that lie off the beaten path.
 Going by the wanderers that we Bengalis are, we thought we ought to list amazing yet underrated places in West Bengal.
 So here we are:

 2) Garh Panchkot